RobotLocomotion/drake/doc/bazel.rst

 ----

-``kcov`` can analyze coverage for any binary that contains DWARF format debuggging symbols, and produce nicely formatted browse-able coverage reports.
+``kcov`` can analyze coverage for any binary that contains DWARF format debugging symbols, and produce nicely formatted browse-able coverage reports.

 Drake's ``kcov`` build system integration is only supported on Ubuntu, not macOS.